Annatto (Bixa orellana)

 Annatto has been used throughout history for its reported ability to calm heartburn, control fevers and also has been used as an ingredient in suncream and insect repellent.

 Facts about Annatto

 Annatto is also used to make dyes for textiles and cosmetics.

 Can I substitute annatto for another spice?

-If you are looking for a red coloring for your dish, particularly rice, you can use saffron instead of annatto.
-However just note that saffron’s flavor and aroma is much stronger.
+If you are looking for a red colouring for your dish, particularly rice, you can use saffron instead of annatto.
+However just note that saffron’s flavour and aroma is much stronger.